Perekur/AntonPN.LabourDB/ReadMe.md

 CREATE DATABASE LabourDB;
 ```
 The LabourDB.sqlproj can be opened via VS 2019.</br>
-It can be published into mentioned database.
+It can be published into mentioned database.</br>
-The LabourDB.sqlproj contains two tables accordingly to initial description.
+The LabourDB.sqlproj contains two tables accordingly to initial description. </br>
 Also there is stored procedure which allow to generate random data and test query for the larger set than was provided in task.
 ```sql
 Timecards TABLE(
 		ID int Identity(1,1),